kevinveeder/how-to-run-jupyter-notebooks/README.md

 ---
 ## 2. Create virtual environment

-### Run these in anaconda prompt to set up a virtual environment (optional, but recommended):
+### Run these in anaconda prompt
+- This will set up a virtual environment to avoid conflicting dependencies (optional, but recommended):
 ```
 conda create -n clean_env python=3.11